Literature / Lord Edgware Dies

 Lord Edgware Dies contains examples of the following tropes:

-- Asshole Victim: Lord Edgware was an unpleasant man with sadistic tendencies.
+- Asshole Victim: The murder victim, Lord Edgware, was an unpleasant man with sadistic tendencies.

-- Beneath Suspicion: Jane was at a party with twelve distinguished friends.
+- Beneath Suspicion: At the time of the murder, Jane was at a party with twelve distinguished people, none of whom had any reason to lie for her.
 Only she wasn't; Carlotta was impersonating her.

 - Dub-Induced Plot Hole: The German translation of the book altered the plot point where the killer tears an "s" off the corner of a letter to change "she" into "he" to make it look like a man was being written about, because this would not work in German.
 It was replaced by the tearing of an uppercase "J" (signifying "Jane") to turn it into a lowercase "j" (signifying "jemand", German for "someone").
 The only problem with this is that a "j" is not gender-specific and does not justify the characters thinking that it must have been a man.

-- Epilogue Letter: The story ends with one written by the killer to Poirot before her execution.
+- Epilogue Letter: The story ends with one written by the killer to Poirot before being executed.

 - Eureka Moment: Poirot stumbles onto the truth as a result of an irrelevant remark made by a stranger who passed him in the street: "If they had just had the sense to ask Ellis right away..."